Ralph Bakshi: Coonskin (1973–1975)

 Bakshi intended to attack stereotypes by portraying them directly, culling imagery from blackface iconography.
 Early designs in which the main characters (Brother Rabbit, Brother Bear, and Preacher Fox) resembled figures from The Wind in the Willows were rejected.
-Bakshi juxtaposed stereotypical designs of blacks with even more negative depictions of white racists, but the film's strongest criticism is directed at the Mafia.
+Bakshi juxtaposed stereotypical designs of Black characters with even more negative depictions of white racists, but the film's strongest criticism is directed at the Mafia.
 Bakshi said, "I was sick of all the hero worship these guys got because of The Godfather."
 Production concluded in 1973.
 During editing, the title was changed to Coonskin No More..., and finally to Coonskin.
 Bakshi hired several African-American animators to work on Coonskin, including Brenda Banks, the first African-American female animator.
 Bakshi also hired graffiti artists and trained them to work as animators.
 The film's release was delayed by protests from the Congress of Racial Equality, which called Bakshi and his film racist.
 After its distribution was contracted to the Bryanston Distributing Company, Paramount cancelled a project that Bakshi and Ruddy were developing, The American Chronicles.

 Coonskin, advertised as an exploitation film, was given limited distribution and soon disappeared from theaters.
 Initial reviews were negative; Playboy commented that "Bakshi seems to throw in a little of everything and he can't quite pull it together."
 Eventually, positive reviews appeared in The Hollywood Reporter, New York Amsterdam News (an African-American newspaper), and elsewhere.
 The New York Times Richard Eder said the film "could be [Bakshi's] masterpiece [...] a shattering successful effort to use an uncommon form—cartoons and live action combined-to convey the hallucinatory violence and frustration of American city life, specifically black city life [...] lyrically violent, yet in no way [does it] exploit violence".
 Variety called it a "brutal satire from the streets".
 A reviewer for the Los Angeles Herald-Examiner wrote, "Certainly, it will outrage some and, indeed, it's not Disney. [...]
 The dialog it has obviously generated—if not the box-office obstacles—seems joltingly healthy."
 Bakshi called Coonskin his best film.